webpolis/blackbird/README.md

 `'json_boolean_value' was not declared in this scope`

-For instance, on Ubuntu you need to install the following four libaries: `libssl-dev libjansson-dev libcurl4-openssl-dev sendemail`.
+For instance, on Ubuntu you need to install the following: ibssl-dev libjansson-dev libcurl4-openssl-dev sendemail`.

 Build the software by typing `make` then start the software with the command `./blackbird`.